Frequently Asked Questions

 What about tipping – how much?

-Tips are included in Europe.
+In Europe tips for service is usually included in the price.
+When service is rendered.
 It is common practice to “round up” allowing the waiter/waitress to keep the change.
-When the service is outstanding, 10% is an expectable practice.
+When the service is outstanding, 10% additional is an expectable practice.
 For our hotel wait staff, the bus drivers, etc, we “pass the hat” the last day for the entire two weeks.
 Gratuities are strictly volunteer and not mandatory.
+However, if you find the service was outstanding, make a contribution.
+Your bus and hotel staff will sincerely appreciate it.

 Back to Top